5afe/safe/specs/_template/01_main.rst

 .. <------- comments start with 2 dots

 ..
-    Note, we are going to deviate from some rst syntax because there're differences at how rst generates the docs and how GitHub renders rst files.

-..
 Document Name
     Note that the lines must be at least as long as the text
     ======================